Call for artist proposals! This project is a partnership among HDR, the Arts Council of the Valley, and Harrisonburg City Public Schools.

 The exciting Language of Love project will ask local, regional and nation-wide artists to consider how ideas of inclusivity and multiculturalism translate into visual experience.
 While the project can be sculptural, installation, light or sound art, or a mix of media, it must be representative of the people and communities that make us Harrisonburg.
 Largely due to immigrant relocation projects in conjunction with the State Department and area non-profits, Harrisonburg has emerged as a true melting pot.
 Currently, more than 50 languages are spoken in our high school.
 When thinking about inclusivity and our future, it is important to consider our youth.
 Teenagers who fill the halls of our high school represent a broad range of ideals and beliefs.
 This project will include a facilitated session with these students to help gain some insight on the values, topics and ideas of interest to this age group.
 The youth session is designed as a research and data collection opportunity, with the artist/team determining how that input will be incorporated into the project.

-Completed proposals that meet criteria for artistic merit and excellence, as well demonstrated success with community engagement, will be brought to the selection committee comprised of representatives of the project partners and other major art community players.
+Completed proposals that meet criteria for artistic merit and excellence, as well demonstrated success with community engagement, will be brought to the selection committee, which include Andrea Dono, John Ros, Jenny Burden, Councilman Christopher Jones, Councilman-elect Sal Romero, J.R.
+Snow, Laura Thompson, and Aderonke Adesanaa.
 HDR Board member John Ros will chair the committee, and serve as artistic director and primary consultant with the selected artist or artist team.
 Artists are strongly encouraged to become familiar with Harrisonburg’s culture, history, and “Friendly City feel” before submitting a proposal.
 We are not looking for cookie-cutter, plop-art, sculptural pieces.
 We are looking for unique, experiential and locally-inspired artwork that will truly speak to Harrisonburg residents and visitors alike.

-All proposals are due to HDR by November 5, 2018.
+All proposals are due to HDR by November 21, 2018.
 Only completed and properly formatted proposals will be considered.
-Finalists will be contacted by November 19, 2018 to provide a supplemental proposal for final consideration.
+Proposals seek examples of prior work and only initial design concepts for this installation.
+Final designs will be created by the artist after meeting with area youth to gain inspiration from the community before creating a final design.
+Finalists will be contacted directly to provide a supplemental proposal for final consideration.
 Selected artist or artist team will be informed by December 10, 2018.

 Please provide the following in one (1) collated .PDF document.